 What About Our Hair and Nails?

-The beauty benefits of silica don’t just stop at our skin - it’s beneficial for strong, healthy hair and nails, too.
+The beauty plusses of silica don’t just stop at our skin - it’s beneficial for strong, healthy hair and nails, too.

 It helps to strengthen fragile hair that’s prone to falling, which can be particularly evident during times of stress or illness as well as after surgery or if someone has a problem with their thyroid.

 Our fingernails contain many minerals, including calcium, magnesium, iron, copper and zinc, as well as silica.
-Soft, brittle nails could be a sign of a silica deficiency and could benefit from a silica supplement.
+Soft, brittle nails could be a sign of a silica deficiency and could gain from a silica tablet top up.

 Do Our Silica Levels Change With Age?